Common options for "Startup environment

 UEFI- use old memory mapping

-This setting is valid only at startup in UEFI.
+Generally, it does not need to be set.
+This setting is valid only at startup

 UEFI- disable runtime

-This setting is valid only at startup in UEFI.
+Generally, it does not need to be set.
+This setting is valid only at startup

 UEFI/HDD- boot text console